Table of Contents

 Market rent review is a common method for increasing the rent of a commercial or retail lease.
 It allows the landlord to adjust the rent to keep up with market adjustments.
 Tenants should review the market rent clauses of their lease to ensure both that they understand them and that the clauses do not breach retail leasing legislation.

-If you need help with assessing how market rent will be calculated in your lease, call LegalVision’s leasing lawyers on 1300 544 755 or fill out the form on this page.
+If you need help with assessing how market rent will be calculated in your lease, our experienced leasing lawyers can assist as part of our LegalVision membership.
+You will have unlimited access to lawyers to answer your questions and draft and review your documents for a low monthly fee.
+Call us today on 1300 544 755 or visit our membership page.